yvonne-nguyen/dh110/README.md

 ### Clear Design Statement
 When an individual wants to schedule a vaccination appointment, they typically call their doctor's office or go to a chain pharmacy.
-Given this, it could be difficult for one to choose which vaccination site is best suited for one's specific needs (e.g., particular type of vaccine and/or hours of opperations).
+Given this, it could be difficult for one to choose which vaccination site is best suited for one's specific needs (e.g., particular type of vaccine and/or hours of operations).
 [F]lu [F]inder allows users to schedule the vaccine(s) of their choice through comparing multiple chain pharmacies in order to find out which pharmacy best suits their needs.

 ### Competitor Analysis